It held so much promise.

-I’ll be honest: I have no answer for your question.
+I’ll be honest: I have no answer to your question.

 There are many possibilities, the most likely being there is not enough disk space allocated for restore points.
 In my experience, increasing that may or may not resolve the issue.

 System Restore is so difficult to diagnose, and I hear of so many problems and misunderstandings with it, that I now avoid it completely.
-I turn it off completely.
-It’s not worth it to me.
+I turn it off.
+It’s not worth it.

 I’ll tell you what I do instead.

 Become a Patron of Ask Leo! and go ad-free!